banhpete/Notes-on-Back-End-Topics/README.md

 ## C#
 These are just some random notes on concepts that came up while I was learning C#.

+### Learning with Mosh
+#### Primitive Type
+- A basic type provided by a programming language as a basic building block.
+Take char in C#, this helps build a string.
+#### Float, Decimal and Double
+- These three are considered real numbers.
+A number that we write with a decimal is automatically considered a docuble.
+To make it a float we have to include the letter f and to make it a decimal we have to include the letter m.
+#### var
+- C# has the keyword var which basically allows us to create a variable that detects the data type of whatever is assigned to it.

+#### Overflowing
+- Data can over overflow in C#, meaning a btw, once you add one while it's at 255, it will become 0 again.
+We can wrap this in a 'chcekd block' so that the program will throw an exception if overflow does happen.
+Not often used.
+####

 ### Classes
 - Similar to JS, classes are essentialy templates that an object will be based on, that is, when you create an object, it inherits variables and methods from a class.
 Being an OOP, using classes and objects is extremely important to help provide structure to program and prevent code from beign repeated (DRY).
 - To create a class, we just write class and then the name of the class.
 Classes have what are called class members, these can either be fields or methods which an object will generally inherit.